MapColonies/telemetry/src/semanticConventions/README.md

 Below are short examples of schema definition and domain.json files.

 > [!NOTE]
-> Schema is defined and managed inside the repo
+> Schema is defined and managed inside the repo - no part of new domain definition
 > In case of changing, should re-generate the auto generated types
 > ```bash
 > npm run generate:types